Commitment to Inclusivity

 Title IX

-We recognize the inherent dignity and worth of each member of our community, which includes the right to live, learn and work in an environment free from sexual harassment.
+We recognize the inherent dignity and worth of each member of our community, which includes the right to live, learn and work in an environment free from sex discrimination.